Canopy Tree Project

 If we continue to destroy the environment, we’ll be living in very stressful conditions: droughts, massive storms, pandemics, floods.
 But trees have a double effect on society: fighting climate change while relieving stress.

 Trees in rural and especially urban areas benefit our mental and physical wellbeing.
-Studies show that urban trees result in better health outcomes for local communities, including improved cardiovascular function, more thermal comfort, and reduced anxiety.
+Studies show that urban trees result in better health outcomes for local communities, including improved cardiovascular function, thermal comfort, and reduced anxiety.
+Spending just a few minutes outdoors can reduce blood pressure, relieve stress and build a stronger immune system.
+But there are even benefits from viewing nature out the window, such as increased job satisfaction, as one study in the South Korean capital of Seoul found – home to 9.6 million people.

 It’s going to take more than reforestation

-But while planting trees is important, we must also address the underlying issues of air and water pollution, the burning of fossil fuels, and the impact of mass consumption which are all part of the climate change problem.
+But while planting trees is important, we must also address the underlying issues of air and water pollution, the burning of fossil fuels, and the impact of mass consumption which are all part of the climate change disaster.
 In addition to championing trees, please sign our Plastic Petition to force the governments of the world to fight plastic production and pollution.
 Think about buying less and rejecting Fast Fashion.
 Work your Green Muscle Memory so that you make Earth-friendly decisions every single day.